partikelir/technocrat/readme.md

 I recommend linking to attachment pages when posting images to your portfolio.
 The attachment pages in Pendrell are functional, offering EXIF data where available, a link to full-size source material, and thumbnail-based image navigation at the bottom.

 Portfolio items are not segregated from other content; your creative projects will appear alongside the rest of your blog entries and still look sharp with a sidebar and widgets.
 I highly recommend making judicious use of the `<--more-->` tag when posting portfolio items with many images (unless, of course, you'd like to have image-heavy posts co-exist with your regular blog entries).

-### PLACES

-Places are a Custom Post Type for building a geographic database.
-This is still in development and very new.
-I am building it mainly for my own use and may transform it into a proper WordPress plugin at some point.

-### SERIES

-There is a lightweight series taxonomy for linking posts together.
-Usage is close to self-explanatory; simply activate in `functions-config.php` and add a series to any post.
-Everything else should be taken care of.